 How the heart works

-Valves control the flow of blood into and out of your heart.
-These valves open to allow blood to move to the next chamber or one of the arteries, and they close to keep blood from flowing backward.
+Valves control the flow of blood into and out of the heart.
+The heart valves open to allow blood to move to the next chamber or to one of the arteries.
+The heart valves close to keep blood from flowing backward.

-Blood instead flows from the right atrium to the left atrium through a hole in the wall between them (septum).
-This hole is either a heart defect (atrial septal defect or a natural opening called the foramen ovale.
-When the foramen ovale doesn't close after birth, it's called a patent foramen ovale).
+Instead, blood flows from the heart's right upper chamber directly to the left upper chamber through a hole in the wall between them.
+The hole is either a congenital heart defect called an atrial septal defect or a natural opening called the foramen ovale.
+When the foramen ovale doesn't close after birth, it's called a patent foramen ovale.

-- A mother who had German measles (rubella) or another viral illness during early pregnancy
+- Having German measles (rubella) or another viral illness during early pregnancy

 - Drinking alcohol during pregnancy